-Hughes remarked that she was humbled to be honored by the institution that helped her find her voice as an educator and entrepreneur with a passion for her community.
+Hughes remarked that she was humbled to be honored by the institution that helped her find her voice as an educator and black entrepreneur with a passion for her community.

 “My whole goal in life has been to get pertinent information to my community that they can use to uplift and improve the quality of their lives and their lifestyle,” said Hughes.
 “Becoming the namesake for Howard University’s School of Communications and having my life’s work celebrated – it’s like a dream!”